Root Canal Specialist in Diamond Bar, CA

 Apicoectomy vs root canal

-Root canal therapy: cleans/disinfects/seals the internal canal system through the crown.
+- Root canal therapy: cleans, disinfects, and seals the internal canal system through the crown of the tooth.

-In practice, it is not always “either/or.”
-Many cases are root canal then apicoectomy if disease persists, or apicoectomy is selected when retreatment is high-risk or unlikely to improve the prognosis.
+In practice, it is not always either/or.
+Many treatment pathways are "root canal and apicoectomy" in sequence when disease persists, or an apicoectomy is selected when non-surgical retreatment is high-risk or unlikely to improve prognosis.

 Apicoectomy vs extraction